Principles for responsible investment management in Norges Bank

 Purpose and objective

-The principles for responsible investment management in Norges Bank are laid down in accordance with Section 2 of the management mandate for the Government Pension Fund Global which outlines requirements to the Bank’s work with responsible investment.
-Norges Bank manages the Fund with the objective to achieve the highest possible return within the constraints set out in the management mandate.
-The Fund is a financial investor and diversifies its investments across a large number of markets and securities.
-Responsible investment management shall support the objective of the fund by furthering the long-term economic performance of our investments and reducing financial risks associated with the environmental and social practices of companies in which we have invested.
+Responsible management forms an integral part of the management of the investment portfolio.
+Norges Bank manages the fund with the objective to achieve the highest possible return within the requirements set out in the management mandate.
+The fund’s long-term return depends on sustainable economic, environmental and social development, as well as on well-functioning, legitimate and efficient markets.
+Responsible investment management will support the objective of the fund by furthering the long-term economic performance of our investments and reducing financial risks associated with the environmental, social and governance practices of companies in which we have invested.

-Norges Bank will contribute to academic research within the area of responsible investment management in order to increase knowledge and understanding of the relationship between responsible investment management and the long-term sustainability of the fund’s portfolio.
-The Norwegian Finance Initiative is one possible channel for supporting such research.
-The Bank may also initiate and fund specific research projects.
+Norges Bank will contribute to academic research within the area of responsible investment management in order to increase knowledge of matters relevant to the long-term return and risk in the fund.
+This is further described in the Executive Board Principles for contribution to research.

+Publicly stated expectations and positions may underpin engagement with individual companies .
 As a minority shareholder in listed companies, ownership activities will be conducted according to priorities that take into account factors such as market, sector and company characteristics, the significance of the investment, ownership share and rank, and whether ownership activities are likely to be effective.
-Ownership activities will primarily take the form of voting and company interaction.
+The Bank may collaborate with other shareholders to promote its interests effectively.

 Observation and exclusion

-Norges Bank will make product-based exclusions from the portfolio in accordance with the guidelines.
+Norges Bank will make product-based exclusions from the portfolio in accordance with the Guidelines.
 The Bank may exclude companies based on conduct.
-Prior to such decisions, the Bank will consider a broad set of factors and actions as set out in the guidelines.
+Prior to such decisions, the Bank will consider a broad set of factors and actions as set out in the Guidelines.

 All observations and exclusions of individual companies will be reviewed regularly to assess whether or not the conditions for observation or exclusion are still met.